Speak to one of our experts

 Ruaha National Park

 Ruaha is well known for its varied dramatic scenery, which includes rolling hills; large open plains; groves of skeletal baobabs and along its southern border, the Great Ruaha River, from which the park gets its name.
 This is by far the most dominant geographical feature of the national park and, for the wildlife it is the most important.
 Ruaha has a hot, dry climate which means the animals don’t tend to stray too far from dependable water sources.
-This makes predicating game movements far easier particularly in the dry season.

 What's in the name